vmware-archive/declarative-cluster-management/README.md

 3. We currently support two solver backends.

-   * **Google OR-tools CP-SAT (version 8.2.9025)**.
+   * **Google OR-tools CP-SAT (version 9.0.9048)**.
 This is available by default when using the maven dependency.

    * **MiniZinc (version 2.3.2)**.
 This backend is currently being deprecated.
-If you still want to use it, you will have to install MiniZinc out-of-band.
+If you still want to use it in your project, or if you want run all tests in this repository, you will have to install MiniZinc out-of-band.

      To do so, download MiniZinc from [https://www.minizinc.org/software.html](https://www.minizinc.org/software.html) ... and make sure you are able to invoke the `minizinc` binary from your commandline.